igorjrd/vscode-cslpreview/README.md

 ## Release Notes

+### 1.0

+- Support Chinese Styles
+- Support customized local JSON Data
+- Refresh automatically after json update and style update

 ### 0.1.0

 Initial release of CSL Preview for Visual Studio Code

 Initial features:

-* Support to multiple CSL preview windows linked to different text editor windows
+- Support to multiple CSL preview windows linked to different text editor windows
-* Bibliographic data used at preview can be from extension standard bibliographic data or an user input DOI
+- Bibliographic data used at preview can be from extension standard bibliographic data or an user input DOI
-* Show CSL Preview, Refresh CSL Preview and Show CSL Source icons placed in text editor and preview windows and also in Command Palette
+- Show CSL Preview, Refresh CSL Preview and Show CSL Source icons placed in text editor and preview windows and also in Command Palette

 **Enjoy!**